Improving Listening Skills

 • People who genuinely listen

-Listening seems not to have the status of talking.
-Being relegated to the lower position relative to speaking, tends to foster and justify this misapprehension.
+Listening appears not to possess the status of talking.
+Relegating the importance of Listening to an inferior position, relative to speaking, tends to propagate and justify misapprehension.
 Engendering the first two types of listener.

 All the same, despite this misapprehension . . .

 Genuine listeners stand out – So too do non listeners.
-Genuine listeners are sought out.
+Genuine listeners are sought after.
 Not so non listeners.

 Benefits Derived From Improving Listening Skills

-For a relationship to work there has to be a meeting of the participants minds - this necessarily involves listening.
+For a relationship to work there must be a meeting of participants Minds - this necessarily involves Listening.

 When we listen, we learn, in particular, we learn about the speaker